 In the end, positivity is a decision we must all make each morning and something we share with everyone we come in contact with – especially our employees.
 Concentration camp survivor Viktor Frankl said it beautifully: “Everything can be taken from a man but one thing, the last of the human freedoms — to choose one’s attitude in any given set of circumstances, to choose one’s own way.”

-Leon has over 30 years of experience in the areas of audit and accounting, tax planning and general business consulting.
+Leon Janks, CPA, has more than 50 years of experience in the areas of audit and accounting, tax planning and general business consulting.
 He advises his clients on matters related to strategic planning, profitability, mergers and acquisitions, and buying and selling businesses.
-He serves clients in a wide variety of industries, including manufacturing distribution and retail.
+Leon serves clients…Learn More